posted March 03, 2016

-These rib eye steaks are simply seasoned, slow smoked and then seared in a buttered cast iron skillet to perfect medium rare.
-Top that with this balsamic red wine glaze and your mouth is going to owe you big for the rest of forever.
+These rib eye steaks are simply seasoned, slow smoked, and then seared in a buttered cast iron skillet to perfect medium rare.
+Top that with a balsamic red wine glaze and your mouth is going to owe you big for the rest of forever.

-How to Cook Rib Eye Steak:
+How to Cook Rib Eye Steak

-This recipe will help you grill the perfect rib eye.
-We are using a method called reverse searing (I give all of the details for that method in THIS post).
-The process involves cooking your rib eye steak at a low temperature, and of course for me, this low temperature step is always done in my smoker, and then finishing with a high heat sear.
-That kiss of wood smoke at the beginning of the process adds an incredible amount of flavor to the overall flavor of the finished steak.
+- Smoke.
+Cook the steaks on the grill for 30-45 minutes until they are within 10 degrees of your final target temperature.
+The kiss of wood smoke at the beginning of the process adds an incredible amount of overall flavor of the finished steak.
 If you don’t have a smoker, you can follow the same time and temperature guidelines and cook in your oven.